 Powell Gardens, Botanical garden in Kingsville, Missouri.

-The property started as a dairy farm and became a Boy Scout camp in 1969 before opening as a botanical garden in 1988.
-This transformation marks the shift from farming to horticultural education on the same land.
+The land started as a dairy farm and later became a Boy Scout camp in 1969 before opening to the public as a botanical garden in 1988.
+Each change in use left a different mark on the landscape, shaping the layout visitors see today.

 The community of curious travelers